-\rounded to 2 s.f.. \\ calculated from consumer-based acute consumption data from DNSIYC (2011) \\\calculated from consumer-based acute consumption data from NDNS (2008-2016)
+rounded to 2 s.f. calculated from consumer-based acute consumption data from DNSIYC (2011) calculated from consumer-based acute consumption data from NDNS (2008-2016)

-Table 4 demonstrates that as the reference amount increases there are fewer consumers exceeding it.
+Table 4 demonstrates that as the reference amount increases there are fewer consumers estimated to exceed it.
 It supports that older age groups are more likely than younger age groups to eat more than the reference amounts.

-It is important to note that the acute consumption values are derived from a distribution of the highest consumption in one sitting that occurs over the 4 day food diary for each wheat flour consumer in the NDNS and DNSIYC surveys, however an average is taken from that distribution for each of the age groups described.
-Therefore, we have considered minimum, mean, 75th percentile and maximum values to look at average and high-level data.
-The median has also been included to give an idea how skewed the data are, which is deemed to be low.
-An allergic reaction tends to occur following consumption of a meal or food in one eating occasion, the consumption data presented is the highest amounts consumed in one sitting throughout one day over the recording period so may not reflect the exact situation for an allergic consumer.
+It is important to note that the estimated acute consumption values are derived from a distribution of the highest consumption in one sitting that occurred over the 4 day food diary for each wheat flour consumer in the NDNS and DNSIYC surveys, however an average is taken from that distribution for each of the age groups described.
+Therefore, the minimum, mean, 75th percentile and maximum values have been considered to assess typical and high-level consumers.
+The median has also been included to give an idea of how skewed the data are, which is deemed to be low.
+An allergic reaction tends to occur following consumption of a meal or food in one eating occasion, and hence the consumption data presented may not reflect the exact situation for an allergic consumer, as it reflects the highest amount consumed in one sitting over the recording period.
 However, these data are useful to give an estimation of the likely level of exceedance of the reference amounts of wheat flour in different age groups.

-As mentioned, the minimum, mean, median, maximum and 75th percentile consumption data has been considered in order to take into account low, mid, high-and maximum-level consumption of wheat flour.
-Furthermore, the exposure of consumers to soya protein from wheat flour has been considered in order to demonstrate the likelihood of each group exceeding the ED01 and ED05 reference dose for soya of 0.5 mg and 10 mg soya protein respectively.
-Finally, the comparison of the reference amounts of wheat flour to wheat flour containing products demonstrates that the 97.5th and maximum consumption amounts are conservative but are indicators of high level consumers of flour, while mean and median acute consumption data are more in line with what one would expect somebody to eat in one sitting.
+As mentioned, the minimum, mean, median, maximum and 75th percentile consumption data have been considered in order to assess typical and high-level consumers of wheat flour.
+Further, the exposure of consumers to soya protein from wheat flour has been considered in order to determine the likelihood of each group exceeding the ED01 and ED05 reference dose for soya of 0.5 mg and 10 mg soya protein, respectively.
+Finally, the comparison of the reference amounts of wheat flour to wheat flour-containing products demonstrates that the 97.5th percentile and maximum consumption amounts are conservative but are indicators of high level consumers of flour, while mean and median acute consumption data are more in line with what one would expect somebody to eat in one sitting.
 Collectively, this data gives a more realistic view of the risk than if considered separately.

 To FSA's knowledge, there are no data available in relation to testing results for different final products made using wheat flour with known levels of soya protein.
-These data could provide support or challenge to the hypothesis that processing reduces the detectable levels of soya protein that would be expected in flour-based final product as sold to the consumer and therefore pose a lower risk to the soya allergic population than currently estimated.
-However, previous studies have supported this occurrence in various food matrices (Amigo-Benavent et al. 2008; Gomaa & Boye.
+These data could provide support to or challenge the hypothesis that processing reduces the detectable levels of soya protein that would be expected in flour-based final product as sold to the consumer and therefore pose a lower risk to the soya allergic population than currently estimated.
+However, previous studies have supported the occurrence of detectable levels of soya protein in a variety of food matrices after processing (Amigo-Benavent et al. 2008; Gomaa & Boye.
 2013).